-+Positive Voice is an innovative program in London, Ontario that supports the development of +positive narratives and +positive community connections by urban Aboriginal women, 18 years and older, who are a transitioning to employment or education.
++Positive Voice is an innovative professional development and bridging program in London, Ontario that supports the development of positive narratives and positive community connections.
+Our participants are urban Indigenous women, 18 years and older, who are transitioning to employment or education.

 Do you have a signed consent to release your client’s information to +Positive Voice?